kjuraszek/advanced-tic-tac-toe/README.md

 ## Game settings

-This is extended version of the game.<br>
+This is an extended version of the game.<br>
 Available settings:
-* set names for Human players (Computer player is always Computer)
+* set names for Human players (the computer player is always Computer)
 * set board size (width in squares, minimum: 3)
 * set scoring length (between 3 and board size)
 * game mode (play with Computer or Human player)
+* board type - clean board or with some `powerups`

 ## Game controls